HMS Glasgow (C21): Mediterranean service

 Whilst operating in home waters after the withdrawal from Norway, Glasgow accidentally rammed and sank the destroyer HMS Imogen in thick fog off Duncansby Head on 16 July 1940.
-Glasgow was able to rescue the majority of the destroyer's crew but unfortunately 19 lost their lives as well as two crew members of Glasgow.
+Glasgow was able to rescue the majority of the destroyer's crew but 19 lost their lives as well as two crew members of Glasgow.

 Following repairs Glasgow was transferred to the Mediterranean where she was employed as a convoy escort and as a reinforcement of the 3rd Cruiser Squadron based at Alexandria.
 She took part in the Fleet Air Arm raid that crippled the Italian Fleet at Taranto; on 14 November, Glasgow, along with Berwick, HMAS Sydney and HMS York, landed 3,400 troops from Alexandria in Piraeus.
 On 26 November, Glasgow, HMS Gloucester and York escorted a supply convoy from Alexandria to Malta.

 On 3 December Glasgow was attacked by Italian aircraft while anchored in Suda Bay, Crete.
 She was hit by two torpedoes fired by a Savoia-Marchetti SM.79 flown by Carlo Emanuele Buscaglia.
 The torpedoes struck far forward and aft, the latter putting two of her propeller shafts out of service.
 Other than that she received only moderate damage.
 She was able to return to Alexandria, where as the shipyard did not have the resources and capability to make a full repair, she was repaired to a level that allowed her to return to secondary duties.
 During this period she was temporarily replaced by HMS Southampton.